 Depending on the type of website that you are planning on creating, you can create one with a budget of as low as $46 per year for the hosting services.

-Though the hosting services of a self-hosted site increase as traffic increase, you can be sure that you will have made enough money through your website to cover the extra costs.
+Though the hosting services of a self-hosted site increase as traffic increases, you can be sure that you will have made enough money through your website to cover the extra costs.